debasishdastrp/BtWiFiJammer/README.md

 # ESP8266 BLE(Bluetooth) & Wi-Fi Jammer

 This project aims to develop a jammer using ESP8266 to interfere with BLE and Wi-Fi networks.
-The project utilizes the RF24 library to generate interference in the 2.4 GHz bands and provides user feedback via an OLED display.
+The project utilizes the RF24 library to generate interference in the 2.4 GHz bands and provides user feedback via InBuilt LED on NodeMCU
 ## 📌 Requirements

 - **NodeMCU ESP8266** (or a compatible ESP8266-based board)
-- **NRF24L01+** module
+- **2 Nos NRF24L01+** module
-- **0.96" OLED SSD1306** display
 - **Push Button** (to switch modes)
 - **Connecting wires**